tk-o/personal-site/content/blog/learn-in-public/index.md

 ### Learn in public
 I first read about it at [Swyx's site](https://www.swyx.io/writing/learn-in-public).
 Long story short: it's about being a knowledge multiplier (more details on the linked page).
 Anytime you find a new piece of information, you can pass it along.
 I think we can extend that summary here.
 You can also add your own interpretation and create unique content, an improved version of the original knowledge.
 I really like this part ⚡️ That's how innovation begins.

 Great!
-Now it's time to talk about being a teacher.
-You want to teach someone the knowledge and experience you have, right? 🙃 But how to teach anyone if you're not really a teacher?
+You want to pass the knowledge and experience you have on to somebody, right?
+But how to teach anyone if you're not really a teacher?
 Here's the thing that comes for free in the on-line world. <em class="highlight">If you make your findings (notes, code snippets, blog posts, etc.) **public** on the Internet, everyone looking for such piece of information has their chance to see it, and learn from it!</em> Congrats, you're a teacher now, but you don't know your class yet 😎 On a serious note, whatever is shared publically, people can find.
 Sometimes they learn from it, and it helps them solve their problem.
 Just give them that opportunity to be your class (<abbr title="also known as">a.k.a.</abbr> audience).

 #### Downsides
 Not everything is great, though.
 Getting your ideas public can be scary (at least at the beginning).
 It was also my case.
 But hey, that's what I wanted to happen after all.
 I wanted to [provide value](/how-to-provide-value/) and see if anyone needs it. 😎